Ethan T. Berlin: Other media

 Berlin created the daily web comic series Murray the Nut which ran from 2008 to 2017.
-In 2018 he wrote The Hugely-Wugely Spider, a children book.
-His next book I’m Not A Dog Toy will be published in fall of 2020.
+In 2018 he wrote The Hugely-Wugely Spider, a children's book.
+His next book I’m Not A Dog Toy was published in March 2021,.
 He currently stars as the robot L.I.S.A. on the podcast The Big Fib.
 Berlin teaches classes in comedy writing at various institutions including New York University and SUNY Stonybrook.